ebastidas/chatbot-demo/README.md

 # chatbot-demo

 This repo shows a demo of a simple Shop's Customer Service chatbot.
 It's powered by IBM Watson Conversation/Assistant service and based on the web client from [Botmaster](http://botmasterai.com).
+Check the demo here: https://chatbot-botmasterai.mybluemix.net/

  To run this application, first create a Watson Assistant service in IBM Cloud and add the sample Customer Care Skill to your instance.
 Then change the environment variables in the file ".env" to your Watson Assistant Password (WATSON_ASSISTANT_PASSWORD) and the Watson Assistant Workspace/Skill ID (WATSON_ASSISTANT_WORKSPACE_ID).
 Check this [link](https://cloud.ibm.com/docs/services/watson/getting-started-credentials.html#getting-credentials-manually) to get these credentials.